 Cards to Help You Earn Hilton Points

 There are a few cards issued by American Express that can help you earn a good stash of Hilton Honors points.

-Hilton Honors American Express Ascend Card earns 12X at Hilton hotels, 6X at U.S. restaurants, U.S. supermarkets and U.S. gas stations and 3X on everything else.
+Hilton Honors American Express Surpass Card earns 12X at Hilton hotels, 6X at U.S. restaurants, U.S. supermarkets and U.S. gas stations and 3X on everything else.
 For business owners, the Hilton Honors American Express Business Card earns 12X at Hilton properties, 6X on select business travel purchases and 3X everywhere else.